ContextLab/supereeg/docs/tutorial/brain_objects.rst

 Building a brain object
 =======================

-Brain objects are superEEG’s fundamental data structure for a single subject’s iEEG data.
+Brain objects are supereeg’s fundamental data structure for a single subject’s iEEG data.
 To create one at minimum you’ll need a matrix of neural recordings (time samples by electrodes), electrode locations, and a sample rate.
 Additionally, you can include information about separate